Full planning permission

 If you require additional guidance, or advice, please contact us.

 If you have employed an architect, or other agent, they can complete the form(s) on your behalf.

 Independent, impartial advice on planning matters is available from Planning Aid for Scotland (PAS) (free, subject to eligibility).

 Further information on planning is available from the Scottish Government.

-Estimate costs using the ePlanning fee calculator.
-We advise that you contact us to determine an accurate fee based on our current planning charges (PDF, 83kb).
+Use the ePlanning fee calculator to estimate costs.
+We advise that you contact us to determine an accurate fee based on our planning charges.